ptahproject/examples/docs/overview.rst

 The `examples repository <https://github.com/ptahproject/examples>`_ contains several Python packages which demonstrate various Ptah usage.
 The examples are not released individually as packages.
-You are expected to ``git clone`` the repo and work from it.
+You are expected to ``git clone`` this repository and work from there.

 ============
 Installation